 5. Balancing Goal Setting and Team Building

 All work and no play can make for a dull retreat.
 I find that a blend works well, though requires at least one full day, if not two days.
 Many leaders also want to find a way to celebrate the year’s successes.
-I worked with a leader who admittedly was so focused on goals that the team was longing for some words of praise and acknowledgment of hard work.
+I worked with a leader who admittedly was so focused on goals that the team was longing for some words of praise and acknowledgement of hard work.
 Her compliments were couched with worry that the team shouldn’t get too comfortable or take their eye off the ball.
 If delivering heartfelt appreciation doesn’t come naturally, partner with other members of the senior leadership team who can authentically convey the enthusiasm and positivity that is needed.
 Our firm often uses the StrengthsFinder assessment as a way to help each person articulate their unique contribution to the team.
-This is a perfect prelude to goal setting and ensures that there is the alignment of talent and task.
+This is a perfect prelude to goal setting and ensures that there is alignment of talent and task.

 6. Unscheduled Time and Overnight Retreats

 Plenty of team building can take place outside of the formal retreat – maybe it’s an early morning run for a few folks or a nightcap at the bar.
 It is important to make these optional with no repercussions for opting out.
 The leaders must always be sensitive to each person on the team.
 Does a nursing mother need time and space to pump?
 Is there someone in recovery who is not going to feel comfortable going to the bar?
 One of my favorite retreats was at a beautiful lodge overlooking a lake.
 During our day, we each had time to reflect on a key question.
 Some people chose to chat together, others walked quietly, some journaled.
 The secret here is to give people choices.